snehuvarbhe/Ola_data_analysis/README.md

 ## Power BI Findings
 Key findings visualized in Power BI include:

--Booking Trends: Showed peak booking hours and common pickup locations.
+- Booking Trends: Showed peak booking hours and common pickup locations.
--Customer Segmentation: Highlighted frequent and high-spending customers.
+- Customer Segmentation: Highlighted frequent and high-spending customers.
--Cancellation Trends: Illustrated high-cancellation hours and reasons.
+- Cancellation Trends: Illustrated high-cancellation hours and reasons.
--Payment Contribution: Displayed the popularity and revenue contribution of each payment method.
+- Payment Contribution: Displayed the popularity and revenue contribution of each payment method.

 ## Conclusion
 This project uncovered valuable insights into Ola’s operations and customer behavior.
 Key findings include:

-Peak booking times and high-demand locations, which guide resource allocation.
+- Peak booking times and high-demand locations, which guide resource allocation.
-Customer segmentation, revealing revenue concentration from frequent and high-spending users.
+- Customer segmentation, revealing revenue concentration from frequent and high-spending users.
-Vehicle and cancellation insights that help Ola address common service gaps.
+- Vehicle and cancellation insights that help Ola address common service gaps.

-How to Use
+## How to Use
 Clone the Repository:

 bash